AzusaXuan/PRO-LDM/README.md

 All training datasets are preserved in the folder `./data` and most of them are divided into two csv files: `<datset_name>-train.csv` and `<dataset_name>-test.csv`.

+## License
+The code and model weights are released under MIT license.
+See the [LICENSE](LICENSE) for details.

 ## Citation
 ~~~